cojahmetov/simple-angular.js/README.md

 **Instructions:**
+(node's `npm` required- use your distro's package management system)
 1. Install grunt.js with `npm install -g grunt`.
 2. Install bower with `npm install -g bower`.
 3. In the same directory as `package.json` resides in, type in `npm install` to install local node dependencies.